Pull out all the stops: Textual analysis via punctuation sequences: Acknowledgements

 \section{Acknowledgements}

 The original inspiration for this project was Adam Calhoun's blog entry \cite{Calhoun2016blog} and its striking visualizations of punctuation sequences.
-We thank Terry Lyons, Ursula Martin, Stephen Pulman, Massimo Stella, Adam Tsakalidis, and Bo Wang for helpful comments.
+We thank Mariano Beguerisse D\'iaz, Arthur Benjamin, Bryan Bischof, Chris Brew, Cynthia Gong, Joanna Innes, Jalil Kazemitabar, Aisling Kelliher, Terry Lyons, Ursula Martin, Stephen Pulman, Massimo Stella, Adam Tsakalidis, Dmitri Vainchtein, Bo Wang, and two anonymous referees for helpful comments.
 Other attendees at SDH's 60th birthday workshop (see \url{https://www.maths.ox.ac.uk/groups/mathematical-finance/sam-howisons-60th-birthday-workshop-2018}) also made helpful comments.
-MAP and SDH thank their students for putting up with many long discussions about punctuation, when they perhaps should have been discussing other elements of their scholarship.
+For part of this project, MB was supported by The Alan Turing Institute under EPSRC grant EP/N510129/1.
+MAP and SDH thank their students and postdocs for putting up with many long discussions about punctuation when they perhaps should have been discussing other elements of their scholarship.
 (It was inevitable that we would eventually write an article like this.)
-MAP thanks SDH for his collaboration and friendship, and he wishes him a very happy birthday, filled with British spelling, the word ``which'' (and occasionally ``that''), and minimal commas (and parenthetical remarks).
+MAP thanks SDH for his collaboration and friendship, and he wishes him a very happy birthday filled with British spelling, the word ``which'' (and occasionally ``that''), and minimal commas (and parenthetical remarks).